benblasco/benblasco.github.io/docs/rhel7_els_byos.md

 ![Organisation ID](rhel7_els_byos_06_org_id.png)

-### Register the system, enable management of repos, and add the ELS repos
+### Register the system, enable management of repositories, and add the ELS repositories

 First, register the system using the subscription-manager command.
 This may not be necessary for BYOS systems already registered with Red Hat.